coalio/rfscss/README.md

 Run the following command to compile the project:
 `bash build.sh`

-Alternatively, there is a linux pre-compiled binary available at <a href="https://github.com/coalio/rfscss/releases">releases</a>

 <h3 id="notes">Notes</h3>

 For cleanliness, intrusive comments in the selector are stripped out always.